-By the required beginning date, a participant must begin receiving periodic distributions from a traditional IRA in annual amounts calculated to distribute the entire interest in the account over the participant's life expectancy or over the joint life expectancies of the participant and a designated beneficiary.
+By the required beginning date, you must begin receiving periodic distributions from a traditional IRA in annual amounts calculated to distribute the entire interest in the account over your life expectancy or over the joint life expectancies of you and a designated beneficiary.
 Minimum distributions must be made by December 31 of each year.
-If the participant waits until April 1 of the year following the year the participant turned age 701⁄2, the participant must take two RMDs in that year; the first by April 1, and a second by December 31 of that same year.
+If you wait until April 1 of the year following the year you turn age 72, you must take two RMDs in that year; the first by April 1, and a second by December 31 of that same year.

 This brochure contains general information for taxpayers and should not be relied upon as the only source of authority.
 Taxpayers should seek professional tax advice for more information.

-Copyright © 2015 Tax Materials, Inc. All Rights Reserved Example: Irene turned 701⁄2 on August 20, 2015.
-She plans to take her 2015 RMD in March 2016.
-She must take her 2016 RMD by December 31, 2016.
+Copyright © 2020 Tax Materials, Inc. All Rights Reserved

+Example: Irene turned 72 on August 20, 2021.
+She plans to take her 2021 RMD in March 2022.
+She must take her 2022 RMD by December 31, 2022.